 Although the FAFSA form requires parent information if you are a dependent student, there are certain exceptions.

-If you can’t provide parent information due to special circumstances, you can indicate that on your FAFSA form.
+If you can’t provide parent information due to special circumstances, including your parents’ incarceration, you can indicate that on your FAFSA form.

 Next, when you are given an explanation of what falls under special circumstances, select the choice that best fits your situation.

-You can submit your application without providing parent information, but you won’t receive your EFC, so you must immediately contact your college’s financial aid office to explain your situation.
+You can submit your application without providing parent information, but you should immediately contact your college’s financial aid office to explain your situation.

-You may be asked to provide additional information to support your claim of special circumstances, so try to collect documents from the applicable court or law enforcement, letters from a clergy member, school counselor or social worker, and any other relevant information.
+You may be asked to provide additional information to support your claim of special circumstances, so try to collect documents from the applicable court or law enforcement, documentation from an attorney, and any other relevant information.

 Next, select the option that states you don’t have a special circumstance but you still can’t provide parent information.